Is it hard to learn how to start an internet radio station?

-The Downstream or download side: It refers to the rate or speed you receive files from the internet.
+- Downstream or download side: It refers to the rate or speed of receiving files from the internet.

-Now, let’s look at an example of a home plan with a downstream of 20 Mbps and upstream of 5 Mbps
+Let’s look at an example of a home plan with a downstream of 20 Mbps and upstream of 5 Mbps.

 If you broadcast at 320 Kbps, how many listeners can you accommodate?

 - 5 Mbps X 1000 = 5000 Kbps

 - 5000kbps/320kbps = You will accommodate about 15 simultaneous listeners.

 Let’s be honest.
 Upstream speeds on most home plans aren’t that great.

 Plus, you need some expertise to install a radio server program, make it secure, and ensure it’s never offline.